ricsonc/Lossy-Text-Compression/README.md

 Lossy-Text-Compression
 ======================

-a lossy text compression simulator
+A lossy text compression proof of concept